Aqua Reef Base

 Harris B. Stewart Collection

 Harris B. Stewart served as the first director of NOAA's Atlantic Oceanographic and Meteorological Laboratory (AOML).
-An ESDIM grant obtained by Dr. Kristina Katsaros and Alejandra Lorenzo facilitated the preservation of a number of his writings, including field diaries composed during oceanographic research expeditions.
 The NOAA Miami Regional Library received a donation of Stewart's personal library of conference papers, speeches, and peer-reviewed publications, and maintains these items in a special collection, the Harris B. Stewart Collection.
 These items are available for in-library reference use only.

 Stewart's field diaries are currently being digitized and made freely available online to further knowledge of Harris B. Stewart and his scientific contributions, and to provide insight into the history and leadership of AOML on Virginia Key.